comsysto/cloudfoundry-action/README.md

 ## Keep your credentials encrypted

-GitHub provides the feature to [store credentials encrypted](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) in the security section of the repository you want to create a [workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).
+GitHub provides the feature to [store credentials encrypted](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) in the settings section of the repository you want to create a [workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).
 Once configured, any configured secret is available in your workflow by referencing `${{ secrets.<secretName> }}`.
 ## Example usage